jimorc/GenerateDocumentationComments/README.md

 4. Creating A Documentation Comment Generator For C#: DocumentCommentsRewriter Class (to be published) discusses how each syntax node is processed for documentation comment generation, and how that translates into the structure of the class that generates that output.
-5. Creating A Documentation Comment Generator For C#: Testing (to be published) discusses the various levels of testing that are and can be performed on the documentation comments generator and how the extension is designed for testing.
+5. Creating A Documentation Comment Generator For C#: Unit Testing (to be published) begins the discussion of testing of the documentation comments generator by looking at the four levels of testing and then discussing unit testing in some detail.
+6. Creating A Documentation Comment Generator For C#: Integration, System, And Acceptance Testing (to be published)discusses integration, system, and acceptance testing that I will perform.

 Future posts will be used to extend the discussion.